yzm9393/swineBRET-ICD/README.md

 ├── teacher_models_calibrated/   # Saved binary "teacher" models
 ├── final_swinebert_model/       # The final, fine-tuned SwineBERT-ICD model
-├── data/                        # Contains raw, processed, and annotated data files ├── 01_Data_Preparation.ipynb    # Notebook for cleaning and splitting the raw data ├── 02_Baseline_Model.ipynb      # Notebook for training the simple baseline model ├── 03_Train_Teacher_Models.ipynb  # Notebook to train the calibrated "teacher" models ├── 04_Pseudo_Labeling.ipynb     # Notebook to generate the weakly labeled dataset ├── 05_Train_Final_SwineBERT.ipynb # Notebook to fine-tune the final model ├── 06_Final_Evaluation.ipynb      # Notebook to run the final evaluation on the test set └── README.md                    # This file
+├── data/                        # Contains raw, processed, and annotated data files ├── 01_Data_Preparation_for_Annotation.ipynb    # Notebook for cleaning and splitting the raw data ├── 02_Annotation_Modeling.ipynb      # Notebook for training the simple baseline model ├── 03_Train_Teacher_Models.ipynb  # Notebook to train the calibrated "teacher" models ├── 04_Pseudo_Labeling.ipynb     # Notebook to generate the weakly labeled dataset ├── 05_Train_Final_SwineBERT.ipynb # Notebook to fine-tune the final model and evaluation on the test set └── README.md                    # This file
 ```